 While it’s called a sunset tour, and indeed (after some time walking around Chania Old Town) involved watching the sunset from an optimal spot that I’d never have been able to find on my own, the tour was about so much more than the sunset.

 What is there to do in Chania at night?

-“The best way to experience the real Chania is to watch the sun set and rise….without going to sleep in between,” said ‘John’, our tour guide, towards the beginning of the tour.
-He was sizing us up to see if we were up for such an adventure, and something I could tell he enjoys doing (with tour guests and friends alike) from time to time.
+“The best way to experience the real Chania is to watch the sunset and sunrise….without going to sleep in between,” said ‘John’, our tour guide, towards the beginning of the tour.
+He was sizing us up to see if we were up for such an adventure and something I could tell he enjoys doing (with tour guests and friends alike) from time to time.

-Chania at night is about more than drinking of course (though admittedly, if the never ending flow of raki at any time of day is any indication, alcohol is an abundant part of the Cretan culture).
+Chania at night is about more than the drinking of course (though admittedly, if the never-ending flow of raki at any time of day is any indication, alcohol is an abundant part of the Cretan culture).

 When you order a drink at a bar, it is customary to receive a wee snack like a small bowl of nuts or chips.
 As the night wore on and my blood-alcohol level reached epic levels (for me), I began to appreciate these snacks (and also that the pizza place was open all night).

 John confirmed my suspicion that it’s quite safe to walk around most parts of Chania at night.
 And even though I’m not much of a night owl, I was fascinated to see the thriving nocturnal culture of Chania at night.

 Go Hiking in Crete in Winter